kylebittinger/microbial-genomes-and-metagenomes/bioinformatics-steps.md

 sourmash gather -k 31 s188.STL.V01_1.4d_R1.fastq.gz.sig genbank-k31.lca.json.gz
 ```

-This sample will contain E. coli, but not the same E. coli that was
+This sample contains a representative of the same species we assembled
-assembled in isolation.

-Find homologs of genes that were in the isolated E. coli genome and
+in the morning session.
+Find matches for the example genes in the
-discuss the accessory genome of E. coli.
+isolated organism.

 Search using the nucleotide sequence.